khangesh9420/Azure_Devops_Pipeline_with_Sonarqube_Analysis/README.md

 The Azure DevOps pipeline for WeatherAPI includes multiple stages for building, docker buildpush, testing, and deploying the application.
 The stages are defined in the `azure-pipelines.yml` file located in the root of the repository.

-### Pipeline defined in a sevral stages
+### Pipeline Defined in Several Stages

 1. **Build**: Compiles the .NET project and generates artifacts.
-2. **Docker Image Build**: Builds and push Docker images for the .NET project.
+2. **Docker Image Build**: Builds and pushes Docker images for the .NET project.
 3. **Test**: Runs tests to ensure code quality.
 4. **Staging**: Deploys the application to a staging environment.
 5. **Deploy**: Deploys the application to production after successful testing.